-Whether it’s a new programming language, a new framework (WordPress, React, Angular, etc), a new search engine standard like Schema or AMP, or understanding machine learning, there’s always something to learn.
+Whether it’s a new programming language, a new framework (WordPress, React, Angular, etc), a new search engine standard like Schema, or understanding machine learning, there’s always something to learn.

 SEO also requires adaptability and thick skin.
 Our industry changes, and sometimes we have to admit to clients that directory submissions, PageRank sculpting, link disavows, or other things we once recommended aren’t really the best idea anymore.

 I want the candidate who is willing to put check their ego at the door and admit when they’re wrong.
 We’ve all been wrong, and it’s ok.
 It doesn’t make us less of a guru or expert.
 That’s just how science works.

 It’s about putting the client’s goals first – sometimes ahead of SEO revenue opportunities.
 (I told you I was going to start an argument in the tweets leading up to this article.)